midorineko/alexa-home/README.md

 I'd love to get these resolvers/modules done at some point too:

 1) Spotify find a users tracks
-  -write a double or tripple random script for actualy shuffle mode
+  ~write a double or tripple random script for actualy shuffle mode

 2) Posting tweets onto twitter
-  -have her read you back the recent tweets, which is a little ways off
+  ~have her read you back the recent tweets, which is a little ways off

 3) Speaker switching
-  -switch where music is being played from, and which device is sending the sound.
+  ~switch where music is being played from, and which device is sending the sound.

 ## Stopping Alexa Home